How Digital publishers can generate revenues for their content with Subscription business

 Based on the reader’s interests, a digital publisher can offer to bundle in the form of digital archives, access on online learning modules, podcasts, and newsletters, that would otherwise be quite expensive if bought separately.

 With constant monitoring and analytics of your readership, you are able to provide better customer service and more personalized content.
-This goes a long way in satisfying your reader, earning you customer loyalty and user retention.
+This goes a long way in satisfying your reader, earning your customer loyalty, and user retention.
 This will prompt you to dedicate more resources towards your digital subscribers, earning you additional brownie points.

 How Can You Generate Revenue With Subscriptions?